 To see all running services run systemctl command.
 As you can see from output systemctl list devices,ttys,services,files system related service.

-Print/Display Service Status
+Print/Display Service Status with systemctl Command

 To see the status of service use systemctl status.
 You can see process id traffic info, service name, and latest logs.